7 Wonders (board game): 7 Wonders Second Edition (2020)

 The second edition of 7 Wonders was released in 2020.
 The graphics, wonders in the base game, and cards cost and chains were slightly modified.
 Most notably in the base game, the Strategists' Guild was replaced by the Decorator's Guild, which grants 7 points if all of a player's wonder steps are built by the end of the game.
 Olympia and Babylon received the biggest changes in terms of abilities.
 Leaders, Cities, and Armada also received changes in the second edition in terms of graphics and abilities.

-Spinoff games
+Spin-offs

 7 Wonders: Duel (October 2015)

-7 Wonders: Duel is a two player version of 7 Wonders in which players alternate drafting from an overlapping pyramid of cards.
+7 Wonders: Duel is a two player version of 7 Wonders, designed by Antoine Bauza and Bruno Cathala, in which players alternate drafting from an overlapping pyramid of cards.
 A version of the game for iOS and Android was released by Repos Digital in 2019.
 An Ars Technica review stated that "[the] game's three win conditions—civilian, scientific, and military—ensure that you're always juggling several plates, and the whole thing plays like a lightning-quick, board-less match of Civilization".
-The game also appeared on a New York Times list, with the reviewers praising its multiple ways of victory, the game arc, complexity, replayability, and strategy.
-However, it was criticised for its difficult learning curve.
+The game also appeared on a The New York Times list, with the reviewers praising its multiple ways of victory, the game arc, complexity, replayability, and strategy, but was criticised for its difficult learning curve.
 Dicebreaker also considered it to be one of the best card drafting games.
 IGN considered it to be superior to the original, and was complimentary to the new draft system.
+In 2020, Repos Production released a print-and-play mini expansion, 7 Wonders Duel: Solo, the first solo boarding experience in the 7 Wonders series.